wilodorico/epic-event-crm/README.md

 - ✅ Link customers to their assigned commercial representative

 ### 📄 Contract Management
-- ✅ Create contracts for customers
+- ✅ Create contracts for customers (Management only)
 - ✅ Track total and remaining amounts
 - ✅ Sign contracts (prerequisite for event creation)
 - ✅ Filter by unsigned contracts or unpaid contracts
 - ✅ Commercial can only update their own contracts

 ### 🎉 Event Management
-- ✅ Create events from signed contracts
+- ✅ Create events from signed contracts (Commercial only)
-- ✅ Assign support contacts to events
+- ✅ Assign support contacts to events (Management only)
 - ✅ Support can update their assigned events
 - ✅ Filter unassigned events
 - ✅ Prevent updates to past events